rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 >Example:
 >Place of manufacture: <CITE>Cosmopoli [i.e. London]</CITE>
 >Note on manufacture statement: <CITE>The imprint is fictitious; printed in London by Richard Field (cf. STC).</CITE>
->(*Comment:* The formal citation for STC  is given in a References to published descriptions note)
+>(*Comment*: The formal citation for STC  is given in a References to published descriptions note)

 <a name="4.226.4.4">4.226.4.4</a> Make a note on manufacture statement to indicate the original position on the source of any transposed statements for descriptions created according to ISBD order of elements (see [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/), [4.221.6.3](/DCRMR/ppdm/Place-of-manufacture/#4.221.6.3)).